shijazi88/hijazisms/README.md

 # Hijazisms - SMS Sending Package for Laravel

 This package provides a comprehensive solution for sending SMS using different providers in Laravel applications.
-It includes functionality for sending SMS directly, logging SMS messages to a database, and implementing a retry mechanism for failed SMS deliveries.
+It includes functionality for sending SMS directly, scheduling SMS messages, logging SMS messages to a database, implementing a retry mechanism for failed SMS deliveries, and enforcing rate limits.

 ## Table of Contents